caligiure/SnakesAndLadders/README.md

 This is a Snakes and Ladders game implemented in Java.
-The game can be executed by running the Jar file (release version 1.0).
+The game can be executed by running the Jar file (releases).

 Snakes and Ladders Rules: